-- → Improved opportunities for play and active landscapes for all; - → Implementation of sustainable urban drainage (SUDs) solutions across the Town Centre; - On-plot landscape enhancements within the core and opportunity sites; - → Wayfinding and signage improvements; - → Design for all to feel welcome, comfortable and safe; and - → Character, heritage considerations and ensuring the Town Centre feels like Oldham.
+- → Improved opportunities for play and active landscapes for all; - → Implementation of sustainable urban drainage (SUDs) solutions across the Town Centre; - → On-plot landscape enhancements within the core and opportunity sites; - → Wayfinding and signage improvements; - ightarrow Design for all to feel welcome, comfortable and safe, taking account of relevant guidance such as Secured by Design; and - → Character, heritage considerations and ensuring the Town Centre feels like Oldham.

-This section has been produced in coordination with Draft Oldham Local Plan Policies D6, OTC3 and OTC4, and Places for Everyone Policy JP-G6.
+This section has been produced in coordination with Draft Oldham Local Plan Policies D6, HE3, OTC3 and OTC4, and Places for Everyone Policy JP-G6.